devsgh-cloudsec/devsgh-cloudsec.github.io/_posts/2024-04-05-from-network-disaster-to-enterprise-architecture.md

 ## 🎯 **The Design Philosophy**

-Before writing a single firewall rule, I established my core principles:
+Before writing a single firewall rule, I established a clear set of core design principles.

 ### 1. **Segmentation by Trust Level**
 Not all devices deserve equal network access.
 A smart bulb shouldn't have the same privileges as my admin workstation.